Shaking up an Elixir Beverage Brand

 Keep Reading

-One of the best ways to practice empathy is to actually experience it with your target.
-Gatorade signed up to do just that.
-They wanted to get out of the office and into their consumer segments’ everyday lives... and to really take a walk “in their shoes.”
+Connecting brand and people means practicing empathy and immersing your brand in your customers' daily lives to gain firsthand experience.
+One of the best ways to practice empathy is to experience it with your target.
+This sports drink brand signed up to do just that, getting out of the office and into their consumers' everyday lives; taking a walk “in their shoes.”